ewrightht/Easy-Todo-list-App/README.md

 # Todo List App
-This is a easy TODO list app made with Nodejs and Firebase, using Express as Node framework.
+This is an easy TODO list app made with Nodejs and Firebase, using Express as Node framework.
 Also using Realtime Database with Firebase.

 ## Requirements
 - Have installed NPM as packet manager.